good-loop/demo/pages/vertical.md

 <!-- End of Cheap Vertical Space -->
 <div class="row">
     <div class="col-md-8 offset-md-2 text-centered">
         <span class="headliner-text-bold">The "Vertical"</span> <span class="headliner-text">type is a 120px by 240px adunit.
 It is a discreet adslot size that will most likely fit nicely within an existing sidebar.
-It can also be used within a blob of text, in order to have an ad looks cohesive to a blog or news article.
+It can also be used within a blob of text, in order to have an ad that looks cohesive to a blog or news article.
 It's an IAB standard size and is supported in a myriad of ad platforms.</span>
     </div>
 </div>
 <!-- Cheap Vertical Space -->